-Due to the comparison analysis between the degree of implementing additional knowledge among PMs and the coverage degree of the knowledge areas in the last generation of textbooks, we recommend: (1) Adjusting the coverage degree of the knowledge areas to the implementation degree in PMs practice; (2) Consider adding more content to the textbooks in the knowledge areas that are required by PMs’ practice.
+The comparison analysis of the degree to which additional knowledge is implemented among PMs and the knowledge areas are covered in the last generation of textbooks leads us to recommend: (1) adjusting the degree of coverage of the knowledge areas to align with the degree of implementation in PMs’ practice; (2) considering adding more content to the textbooks in the knowledge areas that are required in PMs’ practice.

-The limitations of the present study are in the non-separation between the role of the PM and the role of the PMO in the organization.
-On the other hand, not every organization has two functionaries.
+The limitations of the present study lie in the non-separation between the role of the PM and the role of the PMO in the organization.
+On the other hand, not every organization has two separate bodies in this respect.
 Another limitation is that the survey did not address the size of the organization in which the PM is employed and the nature of the projects that are managed by the PM (development or implementation).

-Further research should focus on investigating reasons for partial applications of knowledge areas among PMs, whether there is a difference in the application of knowledge areas in development projects compared to implementation projects and whether there is a relationship between the application of knowledge areas and the size of the organization.
-In addition, it is important to analyze the degree of application of the principles published in PMBOK7 and the degree of implementing PRINCE2 methodology among PMs and the degree of coverage of these topics in textbooks.
-The study identified gaps between the degree of application of the knowledge areas of project management and the importance that the authors of the textbooks attach to the above areas of knowledge.
+Further research should focus on investigating reasons for the partial application of knowledge areas among PMs, whether there is a difference in the application of knowledge areas in development projects compared to implementation projects and whether there is a relationship between the application of knowledge areas and the size of the organization.
+In addition, it is important to analyze the degree to which the principles published in PMBOK7 are applied, the degree to which PRINCE2 methodology is implemented among PMs and the degree to which these topics are covered in textbooks.
+The study identified gaps between the degree to which the knowledge areas of project management are applied and the importance that the authors of textbooks attach to the above areas of knowledge.
 The research findings may contribute greatly to reducing these gaps.
 The research findings can also contribute to the professional training of people who are employed or will be employed in project management, such as engineering students of all kinds.

 References